What is body-contouring surgery?

 What happens during body-contouring surgery?

-- Someone will apply dressings to your wounds.
+healthcare staff will put dressings on your wounds.

 What happens after body-contouring surgery?